csuwebdev/csuwebdev.github.io/README.md

 ### Running the site locally

-You will need Ruby and Node.JS installed.
+You will need Ruby installed.
+Node.js is recommended but not required.
 On Windows, you should download Ruby 2.1.5 from [here](http://rubyinstaller.org/), and then download and install the development kit.
 On Windows, you need the wdm gem, which won't work on Ruby 2.2.0.
-Once you've installed Ruby and Node.JS, type the following at the command line.
+Once you've installed Ruby, type the following at the command line.

 ~~~
 $ gem install bundler